Robert Nozick’s Political Philosophy

 This notion of property helps us understand why earlier theorists spoke of people as having property in themselves and their labor.
 They viewed each person as having a right to decide what would become of himself and what he would do… (171)

-Indeed, in chapter 7, Nozick argues that seizing the fruits of a person’s labor is impermissible because this involves taking the time that this person devoted to this labor without that person’s consent.
+Clearly those earlier theorists – among whom Locke is the most prominent – did not mean merely to say that each person has a right to decide what will become of himself or what he will do except if he were duly compensated for others deciding what will become of him or what he will do.
+Moreover, in chapter 7, Nozick argues that seizing the fruits of a person’s labor is impermissible because this involves taking the time that this person devoted to this labor without that person’s consent.
 There is no hint that the taking of that time without that party’s consent would be permissible if only that party were duly compensated.
-There is no hint that the requirement that this individual consent to any taking depends upon due compensation for such a taking being impossible or severely difficult.

 We should also note that this passage about earlier theorists speaking of people as having property in themselves is the closest Nozick ever comes to formulating his own position in terms of a doctrine of self-ownership.
 Contrary to common presentations of Nozick’s doctrine, there is no mention of self-ownership within his Part I discussion of state of nature theory.[15]
 Throughout Part I, Nozick is content to have his readers fill in the content of moral side constraints by drawing on their intuitions that, if there are any moral side constraints, they must include constraints against (unprovoked) killing, assaulting, maiming, enslaving.
 There is, at most, a hint that all of these constraints can be subsumed under a general constraint against aggression (34).
 (It seems, however, that aggression itself requires explication on the basis of a prior and independent specification of persons’ rights.)

-On the other hand, it would certainly be unfair to Nozick to insist that there be one or a few core foundationalist arguments on which all of the rest of his doctrine firmly rests.
-It is clear that Nozick thinks that the coherence that obtains among the stances he develops within ASU enhances the plausibility of each of those stances.
+On the other hand, it would certainly be unfair to Nozick to expect him to provide one or a few core foundational arguments on which all of the rest of his doctrine firmly rests.
+It is clear that Nozick thinks that the coherence that obtains among the stances he more of less independently develops within ASU enhances the plausibility of each of those stances.
 For instance, while his historical entitlement theory of justice in holdings is largely grounded in his critique of alternative conceptions of economic justice, Nozick takes the coherence between this theory with his affirmation of basic moral side constraints to increase the plausibility of his doctrine as a whole.
-Similarly, Nozick takes the coherence of his rights based defense of the minimal state in Part I of ASU with his less moralistic defense of the minimal state as a framework for utopia in Part III to enhance the overall case for the minimal state.[15]
+(Recall from our account of Nozick’s youthful attachment to entitlement theory, how one might come to favor entitlement theory over alternative doctrines about justice in holdings and on that basis favor the key presupposition of the entitlement view, viz., that individuals have original rights over their productive powers.)
+Similarly, Nozick takes the coherence of his rights based defense of the minimal state in Part I of ASU with his less deontic defense of the framework for utopia in Part III of ASU to enhance the overall case for the minimal state.[16]

 3. The Minimal State versus Individualist Anarchism

-The official purpose of Part I of ASU is to rebut the individualist anarchist’s claim that no state, not even the minimal, nightwatchman, state can be justified.[16]
+The official purpose of Part I of ASU is to rebut the individualist anarchist’s claim that no state, not even the minimal, nightwatchman, state can be justified.[17]
 In this way, Part I is devoted to what Nozick takes to be the fundamental question of political philosophy, viz., “whether there should be any state at all” (4).
 Nozick seeks to counter the anarchist’s claim by showing how a minimal state—essentially a state that is limited to the protection of the rights of person, property, and contract—could arise without violating rights.
-At a later point within this section, we shall have to consider why Nozick focuses upon whether a minimal state could arise without violating rights rather than whether a minimal state could function without violating rights.
+At a later point, we shall consider whether Nozick should have sought to vindicate minimal states by showing how such states could have arisen through rights-compliant actions rather than by showing that any such minimal would operate entirely through rights-compliant measures.

 3.1 The Challenge of Individualist Anarchism